Painless Hair Removal with Waxing: The Complete Guide

 For thicker strips, take from the middle of the warmer.
 When creating your strip, ensure that all of the edges are smooth.
 If they aren't, hair removal will not only not be even but the pain distribution will be patchy.

-Just like the pain thresholds can vary on skin types, so can they on different parts of the body where the skin is different.
+Just as pain thresholds can vary on skin types, so can they on different parts of the body where the skin is different.
 Here are a few localized tips on painless bikini hair removal, how to remove facial hair painlessly, and how to remove leg hair painlessly.

 How to Make a Brazilian Wax Less Painful